andreas122001/AD_specialization_project/notes_for_idun.md

 -   os.environ['LD_LIBRARY_PATH'] += ':' + newlib
 ```

 In the SBATCH part of the script we need to add the account (since we don't want to use up the IDI quota).
-Additionally, the CUDA version we are using doesn't support the Tesla P100-GPUs FOR WHATEVER REASON, so we need to add a GPU constraint.
+Additionally, the CUDA version we are using doesn't support the Tesla P100-GPUs for some reason, so we need to add a GPU constraint.
 Add this:
 ```diff
 + #SBATCH --account=share-ie-idi
 + #SBATCH --constraint=(a100|h100)